KWLS: US 107.9

 On October 10, 2007, the two companies sold the station to Larry Steckline's AG Network Group due to declining financial revenues.

 On January 15, 2008, AG Network flipped KSJM to Country as KWLS "US-107.9."
 KWLS got its call letters from an AM station in Pratt that was formerly owned by Steckline in the 1980s and 1990s.

-In 2020, an attempted sale of the station faltered.
-On March 2, 2020, in Sedgwick County District Court, Larry Steckline, via his LS Media, sued Mike and Tina Andra, owners of "Wichita Union Stockyards," for an alleged failure to make agreed installment payments to buy the station.
-Steckline claimed that the Andras, along with their "Giddyup Radio, LLC," were supposed to pay $2.125 million, over five years, in installments, but had stopped paying the previous year.
+In 2017, the station was sold to Mike and Tina Andra of Giddyup Radio, LLC, owners of the Wichita Union Stockyards, for a reported $2.125 million.
+The station in no way is any longer associated with Steckline.